Common peroneal nerve dysfunction

 Physical therapy exercises may help you maintain muscle strength.

 Vocational counseling, occupational therapy, or similar programs may help you maximize your mobility and independence.

 Outcome depends on the cause of the problem.
 Successfully treating the cause may relieve the dysfunction, but it may take several months for the nerve to improve.

 Severe nerve damage may cause permanent disability.
 The nerve pain may be very uncomfortable.
 This disorder does not usually shorten a person's expected lifespan.

-Call your health care provider if you have symptoms of common peroneal nerve dysfunction.
+Call your provider if you have symptoms of common peroneal nerve dysfunction.

 Avoid crossing your legs or putting long-term pressure on the back or side of the knee.
 Treat injuries to the leg or knee right away.